 Nutritional psychology uses evidence-based research to inform and guide the development of the field, but the specific tools, methods and concepts used in Nutritional Psychology education have not yet been validated through research.
 The APA approved continuing education courses in Nutritional psychology have been taught to mental health professionals, nurses, educators, counselors, and veterans with positive feedback and results.

 NP does not involve treatment, intervention, or cure.
 Rather, it combines information in nutrition science with psycho-educational tools to build an individual’s internalized awareness of how the foods they are consuming contribute to the way they feel.
-This process advocates for an internalized shift in one’s understanding of the benefits of eating for nutritive value, rather than for convenience and impulse.
+This process advocates for an internalized shift in one’s understanding of the benefits of eating for nutritive value, rather than for convenience, impulse, and perceptual triggering.
 In doing so, NP aims to bypass some of the failure-prone demands associated with navigating the western diet (i.e., willpower and control).
 Nutritional Psychology is designed to be complimentary and in addition to standard medical interventions and treatments supportive of mental health.

 NP is not designed to treat or cure mental illness, nor is it designed to replace therapeutic interventions by professionals trained to intervene in mental health disorders, illness or mental crises.
 NP is designed to guide individuals through an educational process that increases their awareness of the effects that their daily dietary intake patterns are having on their mood, sense of well-being, and mental health.
 This educational process provides a piece of the puzzle for supporting mental health, but is never to be used as a substitute for psychiatric or medical interventions.
 If you or someone you know are suffering from suicidal thoughts, please seek medical attention immediately.
 Nutritional Psychology cannot be used to cure or treat mental illness and clinical disorders.